 Aston University requested a custom Faraday cage solution for their EEG research with an EGI NetStation.
-This cage needed to be large enough for a participant to be seated inside, and needed to included an EMF shielded window (from Hollandshielding) for viewing images/information on a computer monitor outside the cage.
+This cage needed to be large enough for a participant to be seated inside, and needed to included an EMF shielded window for viewing images/information on a computer monitor outside the cage.

 After testing the cage they said that: